KyberNetwork/developer-portal/old docs/integrations-signinwidgetguide.md

 ![Signinwidget](/uploads/signinwidget.png "Signinwidget")

 ## Step 3: Implement server-side callback logic
-Kyber will call your callback URL when a user either denies or authorizes your app’s request to access his/her Kyber account.
+Kyber will call your callback URI when a user either denies or authorizes your app’s request to access his/her Kyber account.

-For example, let’s assume your callback URL is https://example.com/callback.
+For example, let’s assume your callback URI is https://example.com/callback.

 If the user denies, Kyber's servers will send a GET to https://example.com/callback?error=access_denied&error_description=The+resource+owner+or+authorization+server+denied+the+request.

 If the user authorizes, Kyber's servers will send a GET request to https://example.com/callback?code=AUTH_CODE&state=CUSTOM_TOKEN.

-Before proceeding with the authentication, you should check that the `CUSTOM_TOKEN` on your server-side logic is the same as the one provided in the callback URL, as specified above.
+Before proceeding with the authentication, you should check that the `CUSTOM_TOKEN` on your server-side logic is the same as the one provided in the callback URI, as specified above.

 You then use the `AUTH_CODE` provided to query our site for an `ACCESS_TOKEN`.